 To start the upgrade, just click on the link and choose the desired version:

-After the update is initiated, the master components will be upgraded in the background.
+After the update is initiated, the main components will be upgraded in the background.
 Check the checkbox for

 Upgrade Machine Deployments if you wish to upgrade the existing worker nodes as well.